arung-northwestern/pyIsoP/docs/examples.rst

 Energy Histogram
 ===========================================

-PyIsoP contains the :ref:`histogram` module which offers 3 ways for the user to obtain the energy histogram.
+PyIsoP contains the :ref:`histogram` which offers 3 ways for the user to obtain the energy histogram.
 The number of bins and :math:`E_{max}` can be set while initializing the histogram.
 All the energies should be in the units of [K] to ensure consistency with the RASPA_ grid output.

 1. From the PyIsoP  :ref:`grid3D` object